MaxfieldEngland/friendtron/README.md

 A conversation bot for Discord, with additional entertainment utility.

 Friendtron generates responses to user input, using the gpt-2-simple API created by Max Woolf (https://github.com/minimaxir/gpt-2-simple), trained by our own cleaned Discord data.
 Features are written first and foremost by request, but generally serve a purpose of text entertainment and utility.
+Friendtron uses the 124M model, finetuned on personal conversation data that won't be included.
+The checkpoint and code referring to the checkpoint in use is included in the friendtron.py script.

 # Features:
 ## Autonomous: